 Size: Calves: Length of animals at birth is approximately 1-1.3 m.
 Adults: Adult dolphins are between 1.9-3.8 m, males tend to be slightly larger than the females.
 Maximum weight is around 650kg.

 Appearance At Sea: This is the species of dolphin best known to the general public, as a result of exhibition in dolphinaria and films and television.
 Group sizes are mostly <20, however larger pods have been observed in offshore areas.
-They often school with other species including short-fin pilot whales (Globicephala macrorhynchus), and can be seen in the company of right whales (Eubalaena glacialis) and humpback whales (Megaptera novaeangliae) on their migrations.
+They often school with other species including short-fin pilot whales and humpback whales.

-The Bottlenose Dolphin is found in small herds that sometimes gather into much larger schools.
-They often school with other species including Shortfin Pilot Whales Globicephala macrorhyncus, and can be seen in the company of Great Right Whales Balaena glacialis and Humpback whales Megaptera novaeangliae on their migrations.
+Common bottlenose dolphins are found in small herds that sometimes gather into much larger schools.
+They often school with other species including Shortfin Pilot Whales.

 There are a number of instances in which Bottlenose Dolphins have displayed mutual assistance and support.
 In cooperative defence, they may ram large sharks with their beaks or heads.
 The impact could be great enough to lift the fish out of the water.